bbc6502/blueprints/README.md

 If a blueprint has the url_prefix specified then it is used.
 Otherwise, the package name containing the blueprint is used as the url_prefix.

+## Installation

+    pip install --upgrade auto-blueprints

 ## Running

 Blueprints can be run as a module.

     python -m blueprints

+Blueprints can be run as a command line executable.

+    blueprints --host 127.0.0.1 --port 5000

 If waitress is installed then a server using waitress is started.
 If waitress is not installed then the flask development server is started.